Cian-H/MTPy/README.md

     - [x] Replace old constructs (e.g: `typing.Union`) with more modern versions
     - [x] Update dependencies
 - [ ] Profile import time (takes long time to import library)
+- [ ] Split library into groups, e.g: core, vis, statistics, etc so they dont all need to be installed every time.

 ## Subprojects